digitalcenturysf/Divine-Spa/readme.txt

 == Theme License ==
 The Divine Spa WordPress theme is 100% GPLv2.
-See headers of files for further details.GNU GPL v2.0 or later
+See headers of files for further details.
+GNU GPL v2.0 or later

 == Resources ==